COVID-19 pandemic in Australia: Vaccinations

 The first public COVID-19 vaccination in Australia, with the Pfizer–BioNTech vaccine, took place on 21 February 2021 in Sydney.
 An 84-year-old aged care resident was the first Australian to receive the vaccine following TGA approval.
 Prime Minister Morrison and Chief Medical Officer Professor Paul Kelly also received vaccinations.

 The first Australian to receive the Oxford–AstraZeneca vaccine was a doctor in regional South Australia on 5 March 2021 at Murray Bridge Hospital.

 More than 2 million COVID-19 vaccinations had been administered in Australia by 28 April 2021, but this was 3 million short of original plans.
 By 6 June, over 5 million vaccinations had been administered.
 Approximately 4.45 million were first doses, nearly 570,000 were second doses.

 On 5 October 2021, Australia reached 80% of the eligible population (aged 16 and older) having had at least one dose of COVID-19 vaccine.

 Adverse reactions

 As of 18 July 2021, there have been a total of over 10.125 million vaccine doses administered of which 41,406 adverse events following vaccination have been reported.
-However, not all reported adverse events are attributable and associated with vaccination.
+However, not all reported adverse events were attributable to and associated with vaccination.
 The most common adverse effects following immunisation as reported to the TGA are predictable and have been observed with many other vaccines.
 They include headache, muscle pain, fever, chills and injection site reactions.
 The TGA reviews reports of deaths in people who have recently been vaccinated and as of 22 July 2021 found six that were linked to immunisation.
 These deaths were all related to a first dose of the AstraZeneca vaccine – five had thrombosis with thrombocytopenia syndrome (TTS) and one had immune thrombocytopenia (ITP) out of 6.1 million doses of the AstraZeneca vaccine.